alexeygorbunov/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/connected-endpoints.md

         # Rack is used for documentation purposes only.
         rack: <str>
+        digital_twin:

           # Setting this flag to `false` will exclude the endpoint and all associated adapters from the generated Digital Twin topology.
-        digital_twin: <bool; default=True>
+          enabled: <bool; default=True>

+          # Setting this flag to `true` will force all port names of the associated endpoint to be renamed based on the `EthX` pattern.
+          # This may be required in cases where Digital Twin environment enforces specific port naming convention.
+For example - ACT only supporting
+          # `Eth.*|Ma.*` patterns.
+Attempt to generate topology data for connected endpoint with `iLO` or `eno.*` ports will result in generation of
+          # the invalid topology file.
+          generate_ports: <bool; default=False>

         # A list of adapters, group by adapters leveraging the same port-profile.
         adapters: